AgentD/diy-linux-guide/README.md

 This guide is divided into the following parts:

+* [Basic Setup](setup.md).
+Lists some tools that you should have installed and walks through the steps of setting up the directory tree that we work in, as well as a few handy environment variables.
 * [Building a cross compiler toolchain](crosscc.md).
 * [Cross compiling a statically linked BusyBox and the kernel](kernel.md).
 The BusyBox is packaged into a small initrd.
 We will make it boot on the